 This means that the glue holding the two parties together is weaker than the forces that could pull them apart.

-It’s funny to observe that people date because of trivial things such as hair colour, height, body build or because the person has some weird attributes that do not amount to something in the long run.
+It’s funny to observe that people date because of trivial things such as hair colour, height, and body build or because the person has some weird attributes that do not amount to something in the long run.

 This type is bound to grind to a halt when the chips are down because the effect of the intangible attribute would wear off and reality will come to the fore.